By Ryan Sweeney

 Looking to hire some new sales talent?
 Whether they’re entry-level or a seasoned sales vet, they need to possess some inherent traits to be successful.
 Let’s dig into some of the most sought-after sales traits we look for when scoping out talent.

 Sales reps need to be as level-headed as possible.
 Your customers deserve to be treated with respect, which means your sales reps need to act and communicate in ways that exemplify this trait.
 Your prospects are busy people—they don’t have time to deal with people who are demanding or requiring too much of their time.

 If you’re serious about growing your business, it’s likely you’ve already invested in a customer relationship management (CRM) solution to amplify your selling efforts.
 When bringing in new sales talent, it’s imperative you ensure the individual has prior experience in or knowledge of sales automation software, or at least the ability to learn it quickly.
-CRM software can help make the lives of your sales reps easier, so you’ll need to hire someone who’s ready to dive into the solution and use it to its fullest potential.

 3. Optimistic, Yet Realistic

 When looking to hire a new sales rep, don’t underestimate a candidate’s optimistic outlook on the position, or just on life in general.
 A challenge for some sales reps is the ability to get over a “no” or a major sales loss.
 Having an optimistic outlook helps sales reps get over these hurdles, see and learn from what mistakes were made, and be ready to move onto the next big sale.

 Optimism is great, but they still need to be realistic.
 The last thing you want is to hire a sales rep who thinks they’re always going to get a sale, even when to everyone else it’s looking like they probably won’t.
 Having a realistic outlook can go a long way as well.